Hans-Christian Ströbele: Education and early career

 Ströbele was born on 7 June 1939 in Halle, Saale, the son of a chemist.
 He obtained his Abitur in 1959 in Marl, Westphalia.
 Ströbele completed his military service in the early Bundeswehr's Air Force operations in Aurich as a reserve gunner.

 Ströbele studied law and political science at Heidelberg University and at the Free University of Berlin.
 In 1967, he was a trainee lawyer in the offices of the lawyer Horst Mahler.
 He practiced law from 1969 in Berlin.

 In the late 1960s Ströbele was involved in the student movement.
 From 1970 to 1974, he was a member of the SPD.
-He was also a member of the "Socialist Lawyers' Collective" for ten years, and rose to national fame defending militants of the urban guerrilla group Red Army Faction and other political activists.
+He was also a member of the "Socialist Lawyers' Collective" for ten years, and rose to national fame defending militants of the urban guerrilla movement Red Army Faction and other political activists.
 He defended the Kommunard Dieter Kunzelmann, his colleague Mahler, who had joined the RAF, and finally also the leading figures of the terrorist group, Andreas Baader, Gudrun Ensslin and Ulrike Meinhof.

 From 1977, Ströbele was involved in founding the left-wing daily newspaper Die Tageszeitung.

 In 1983, Ströbele was convicted by the Berlin District Court of supporting terrorist groups through his smuggling of information between members serving in prison.
 The Court concluded that Ströbele had significantly assisted in keeping the groups active during their leaders' time in prison.

 Beginnings of the Green Party

 Ströbele co-founded the "Alternative List for Democracy and Environmental Protection," a predecessor to the Berlin chapter of the Greens.
 He was a member of the Bundestag from 31 March 1985 until 1987 (the end of the term).
-On the Berlin state level, he helped facilitating the red-green coalition of 1989/1990.
+On the Berlin state level, he helped facilitate the red-green coalition of 1989/1990.

 Ströbele became the party's spokesman in June 1990 but he stood down in February 1991 after opposing the Persian Gulf War.
 This included opposition to the delivery of Patriot missiles to Israel during an official visit of the party to that country.
 As of 1992 he continued as assemblyman of the Greens in the Tiergarten borough of Berlin.